-These are some of the common things people do when they’re in a codependent relationship.
-You may want to take a codependent quiz to know for sure.
+These are some of the common things you may do if you’re in a codependent relationship:

 - You let yourself be manipulated and controlled by someone else.